angular/angular/aio/content/guide/router-tutorial-toh.md

   This doesn't apply to this sample application because if the `pathMatch` value were `'prefix'`,   every URL would match `''`.

   Try setting it to `'prefix'` and clicking the `Go to sidekicks` button.
-  Since that's a bad URL, you should see the "Page not found" page.
+  Because that's a bad URL, you should see the "Page not found" page.
   Instead, you're still on the "Heroes" page.
   Enter a bad URL in the browser address bar.
   You're instantly re-routed to `/heroes`.